MicrosoftLearning/MB-7005-Create-manage-journeys-D365-Customer-Insights/Instructions/Labs/03-Create-segments.md

 1. Select the **Save** button.

-### Create a segment for Humongous Insurance customers
+### Task 2: Create a segment for Humongous Insurance customers

 1. Navigate to **Segments**, under the Audience group.

 1. Select **+New Segment.**